Abbott House Through the Years

 The South Dakota Children’s Aid Foundation was incorporated in 1984 to assure attention to the financial development needs of Abbott House.
 On an annual basis the Foundation provides the funding necessary to assure that our children are provided the quality of care expected by Abbott House.

 During the summer of 1987, Abbott House expanded its physical plant from 6,400 square feet to 10,000 square feet with the expansion of the building to the North at a cost of $155,000.

 Abbott House is unique among the older, established children’s agencies because it never suffered the trauma of needing to drastically readjust its purpose of existence.
 Rather, it always saw itself as a support system which would shore up and strengthen family units.
 When that job proved impossible, Abbott House sought permanent family life in some alternative form for every child.
 It was always the goal to remain small and to emphasize quality child care over less personal and inflexible alternatives.
 Abbott House never compromised in its commitment to the individual child.
 These were the ideals expressed by the 1930 White House Conference on Children and Youth and the challenge of Grace Abbott when she said of her efforts in defense of children,

 “The road leads uphill to the very end.”

-For 75 years Abbott House has provided residential treatment services for girls ages nine to seventeen who have suffered trauma and abuse.
-Girls come to Abbott House with physical and emotional scars and the tragic burden of being disregarded.
-Without help now, many of these young women perpetuate the cycle of violence and punish themselves indefinitely for the tragedy that was placed on their shoulders.
-It is a place where girls get another chance to turn the abuse and victimization of their past into experiences they live with, but that do not overwhelm their lives.
-Abbott House strives to provide premier services for girls and their families.
+For 75 years Abbott House has provided residential treatment services for youth ages nine to seventeen who have suffered trauma and abuse.
+Children come to Abbott House with physical and emotional scars and the tragic burden of being disregarded.
+Without help now, many of these young children perpetuate the cycle of violence and punish themselves indefinitely for the tragedy that was placed on their shoulders.
+It is a place where children get another chance to turn the abuse and victimization of their past into experiences they live with, but that do not overwhelm their lives.
+Abbott House strives to provide premier services for youth and their families.

 Abbott House provides girls with a second chance at youth—a place of hope and recovery